preethamgshiva/lief/README.md

 - ✅ Optional notes system
 - ✅ Responsive design for mobile and web

+- ❌ Could not implement offline PWA as location services need internet.
 The application is production-ready for basic use cases and provides a solid foundation for future enhancements.

 ---